286 Things to do in Greece. Where to go, what to see, what to do, best places, landmarks and attractions to visit.

 16. Buy Olive Oil

-Known for its amazing vitamins, Greek olive oil is considered to be one of the best oils globally.
+Known since ancient times, Greek olive oil is considered to be one of the best oils globally.
 Beneficiary for the body, really tasty and good for frying, it is the base of the healthy Mediterranean cuisine.

 17. Go Canoeing And Kayaking